You are viewing a story from harrypotterfanfiction.com

 I watched with wary eyes as Malfoy made a small move forward, slowly closing the distance between us and I held my breath in anticipation wondering what he was about to do, when the sound of laughter filled the library, breaking the silence.
 We both immediately jumped back a step and I let out a shaky breath, feeling both relieved and disappointed at the interruption.

-In that split second, it seemed that the moment had ended, as an awkwardness descended between us, as we looked at each other, embarrassed at how much we had revealed to each other.
+In that split second, it seemed that the moment had ended and an awkwardness descended between us, as we looked at each other, embarrassed at how much we had revealed to each other.

 ‘I guess the match must have ended,’ I said, stating the complete obvious.